Toddler Ages 18 months through 30 months

 The children become self motivated as they select an activity and take it to a table or rug.
 When the activity has been completed, the item is returned to its original space by the child.

 Toddlers have the ability to concentrate for significant periods of time if movement is introduced.
 As an example, the Pink Tower consists of ten cubes.
 The child unrolls a rug in anticipation of building with the cubes.
 He carries one cube at a time to the rug.
 After making a total of twenty trips with cubes, he sits and begins to build.
 Due to movement the child has the possibility of concentration and building with the cubes for a longer period of time.
 Afterwards the process is reversed as the child returns the cubes.
 Studies confirm that the movement of the body and the fingers stimulate brain development.

 Westshore Montessori School’s Toddler Program operates during the school year.
-Children are enrolled in either a two-day or three day session, from 9:00 AM to 11:30 AM.
+Children are enrolled in either a two-day, three day or five day session, from 9:00 AM to 11:30 AM.

 The Toddler program serves children ages 18 to 30 months and, through Montessori method, is designed to foster exploration, independence and facilitate the transition from a home to school environment.
 Two-, three- and five day options are available.
 The program operates on a school year schedule.

 The Primary program promotes the physical, emotional, educational and spiritual development of the child from ages 3 to 6.
 It is a three-year program wherein a child normally enters at age three and remains through Kindergarten.
 Each room is supplied with materials designed by Dr. Maria Montessori in the areas of Practical Life, Sensorial, Math, Language and Cultural Studies.
 You can learn more about each of these areas of the classroom by visiting the page on our website devoted to Montessori Education.